 Independent and Dependent Variables

-The letters p and h are called variables because they are not fixed numbers.
-This fact reminds us: Be sure to have your numbers spayed or neutered.
+The letters p and h are called variables because they're not fixed numbers.
+This fact reminds us: be sure to have your numbers spayed or neutered.
 The quantity h varies because Jim may work a different number of hours each week.
 The quantity p varies because p depends on h.